azulflame/TrainmarchTicketBot/README.md

 # Trainmarch Tickets
 This is a custom ticketing bot for the Trainmarch discord server.
-It is built and deployed using Shuttle.
+It is deployed using Shuttle.

 ## Ticket Types